arif286/fabrilife-E-commerce-client-site/README.md

 <br />

-I am [Nurul Alam](https://pogrammer-arif.web.app/), a passionate Full Stack web developer.
+I am [Nurul Alam](https://pogrammer-arif.web.app/), a dedicated Full Stack web developer.
 And also a leaner in [Programming Hero](https://www.programming-hero.com/)
 .I am built a [Fabrilife E-commerce](https://fabri-life.web.app) E-commerce Web site.
 It is a shopping site.
 Where people can buy cloths.

 ### About projects and features